jazzpujols34/aoai-with-langchain/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file:
+To run this project, you will need to add the following environment variables:

 `OPENAI_API_TYPE`